TeamCodeStream/codestream-server/api_server/README.integrations.md

 9. Finally, the API sends a redirect back to the clientBrowser to a page that says **All Set**.

-10. All the while, the clientIDE has been polling the API waiting for auth approval and the **slack access token**.
-Once step 8 complets, the request returns the **slack access token** and the process is complete.
+10. All the while, the clientIDE has been polling the API using the signup token generated in step 1, and waiting for auth approval and the **slack access token**.
+Once step 8 complets, the clientIDE polling request returns the **slack access token** and the process is complete.